 Bars on the left show pull requests with the shortest resolution time, bars on the right show those with the longest resolution time.
 The more pull requests are associated with a bar, the higher it is.

-Here you can see the bar that includes 20 pull requests.
+For example, below you can see the bar that includes 20 pull requests.
 Each of them was resolved in more than 17 hours 8 minutes, but less than 22 hours 50 minutes.

 Median and IQI